omkamra/sequencer/README.md

 At compile-time, wraps the supplied patterns in a `:seq` and compiles the result.

-At build-time, adds an event to the input pattern which builds a new pattern using the previously compiled transformer and the input bindings, then merges the resulting pattern onto the timeline.
+At build-time, adds an event to the input pattern which builds (at run-time) a new pattern using the previously compiled transformer and the input bindings, then merges the resulting pattern onto the timeline.

 ### :bpm